rartino/ENVISIoN/README.md

 # ENVISIoN: Electronic Structure Visualization Studio

-ENVISIoN is an open source tool/toolkit for electron visualization.
+ENVISIoN is an open source tool/toolkit for electron structure visualization.
+ENVISIoN provides a graphical user interface and a set of Python scripts that allow the user to visualise output data from VASP.

 ENVISIoN can be used to visualise the following.
 * Electron density
 * Electron localisation function
 * Partial charge density
 * Unitcell
 * Bandstructure
-* Density of states
+* Density of states and partial density of states
 * Pair correlation function

 ENVISIoN is implemented using (a modified version of) the Inviwo visualization framework, developed at the Scientific Visualization Group at Linköping University (LiU).